 You can set allowed IP addresses account-wide, or for individual videos.

-Check out these other articles in the Privacy and Password Protection section:
+Other articles in the Privacy and Password Protection section: